Valor Lending Mortgage and Loan Services

 (b) Personal Bank Statements

 Personal bank statements are great because 100% of deposits are used to qualify.
-There is a difference with using personal statements over the business bank statements.
+There is a difference between using personal statements the business bank statements.
 It comes with the assumption that the expenses have been deducted from the gross income of the business bank statements.
 This makes the net business income 100% of deposits into the personal account.
-As an additional requirement to using 100% of the deposits is the borrower must have a business account.
-If the borrower doesn’t have business accounts, the personal bank statements will be treated like a business account.
+An additional requirement to using 100% of the deposits is the borrower must have a business account.
+If the borrower doesn’t have business accounts, the personal bank statements will be treated as a business account.

 3) Income, Debts & Credit